 Over the past year, business leaders worldwide have been sensing that confidence is low – but where’s the data to support that?
-The 2019 Worldcom Confidence Index fills that void with hard data gathered using a revolutionary methodology powered by artificial intelligence (AI).
+The 2019 Worldcom Confidence Index fills that void with hard data gathered using a survey methodology powered by artificial intelligence.

-Influencers rose in importance in 2019, growing their share of attention by a massive 160% in comparison to last year’s Worldcom Confidence Index.
-Customers slipped to #2 and saw their share decline by 44%.
+Influencers rose in importance in 2019, growing their share of business leaders’ attention by a massive 160% in comparison to last year’s Worldcom Confidence Index.
+Customers slipped to No. 2 and saw their share of focus decline by 44%.
 Despite this, leaders remain concerned about their ability to reach the right influencers for their brands.
-For PR companies, this means that coming to the table with proven strategies for engaging influencers will increase the value of PR for business leaders.
+For PR agencies, this means that coming to the table with proven strategies for engaging influencers will speak directly to the number one concern of business leaders.

 Employee-related topics dominate the issues discussed by leaders – representing five out of the top six topics and six of the top 10.
 Upskilling or reskilling current employees was the number one topic for leader engagement, showing that business leaders see this as an essential step in the battle to retain talent.
 We expect upskilling and reselling to become even more important as AI and automation threaten to make a variety of jobs obsolete.